WARNING: These guidelines are TENTATIVE

 sometimes conflicting specifications and requirements from marketing, sales,

-product management an even from customers themselves on a all too regular basis.
+product management and even from customers themselves on an all too regular basis.

 This is one of the reasons why the IOCCC rules and